5 Critical Mental Models to Add to Your Cognitive Repertoire

 Pavlovian Association is used consciously and unconsciously by various agents in the domain of marketing and general influence strategy.
 When Coca-Cola, for instance, decides that it wants to be associated with great events like the Olympics, and employ alluring images in their ads, you can’t help but associate Coca Cola with something beautiful and enjoyable.

-When Trump decides to re-utilize the slogan “Make America Great Again,” he seeks to create an association with past glories and through insidious romanticism to evoke feelings of nostalgia for the good old days.
+When Trump decided to re-utilize the slogan “Make America Great Again,” he seeks to create an association with past glories and through guileful romanticism to evoke feelings of nostalgia for the good old days.

-The power of Pavlovian Association lies in this insidious effect.
+The power of Pavlovian Association lies in this subtle effect.
 Most of the work is done at a subconscious level and our attempt to escape it is usually fruitless.

 I consider Pavlovian Association a great mental model for both self-awareness and influence purposes.

-Making sense of when we act or react based on mere association is a great way to fathom secluded aspects of our constitution.
+Making sense of when we act or react based on mere association is a great way to fathom concealed aspects of our personality.